-Smartphones these days are getting powerful and powerful these days.
-With the smartphones getting more powerful, the amount of work done on the smartphones is increasing.
+Smartphones have been powerful day by day, and due to this the amount of work done on the smartphones is increasing.
 With increasing, work comes increasing data.
 Also, with the glass and metal sandwich smartphones of today, damaging a smartphone is really easy.
 Also, desires to upgrade to the latest smartphone these days is also increasing.
 With that, the need of backing your phone is most crucial.

 Without the backup, how will you show your 21-year-old his 3rd-grade photos to embarrass on his birthday party?